-Impact Ministries started as an outreach effort in 2001 from the home of Pastor Sam Tootle.
+Impact Ministries started as an outreach effort in 2001 from the home of Dr. and Mrs. Tootle.
 What began as a monthly meal ministry, soon expanded to support area non-profits with resources through quarterly clothing, seasonal utility and food drives year-round.
 While the Tootles were compelled to meet the needs of those in crisis, the call to preach and teach the gospel remained preeminent in the heart and mind of the young pastor.
-Lending his unique teaching and preaching skills to area congregations, Pastor Tootle served on staff leading men’s ministries, general bible studies, providing biblical counsel, baptizing, marrying, burying and preaching the weekly message.
-Pastor Tootle was also able to put his bachelor’s degree in church ministries to use, developing and assessing the effectiveness of church growth strategies while honing his communication and leadership skills in support of his pastoral colleagues.
+Lending his unique teaching and preaching skills to area congregations, Dr. Tootle served on staff leading men’s ministries, general bible studies, providing biblical counsel, baptizing, marrying, burying and preaching the weekly message.
+As a young pastor, Dr. Tootle was also able to put his bachelor’s degree in church ministries to use, developing and assessing the effectiveness of church growth strategies while honing his communication and leadership skills in support of his pastoral colleagues.

-Currently, Pastor Sam is completing a doctorate program that draws on his experiences and observations to minister to millennials in the church.
-The Koinōnia discipleship project is dedicated to understanding the communication and mentoring strategies that are most effective when discipling to young adults.
-Throughout his ministry, Pastor Sam has used biblical instruction, pastoral council, and intentional relationship building to develop an insightful perspective of what is required to disciple believers across generations.
+The research conducted throughout this period culminated in an earned doctoral degree in divinity.
+Drawing on his experiences and observations to minister to millennials in the church, Dr. Tootle founded the Koinōnia discipleship project.
+The doctoral research project dedicated several years of study, interaction and life experiences to understanding the communication and mentoring strategies that are most effective when discipling young adults.
+Throughout his ministry, Dr. Tootle has used biblical instruction, pastoral council, and intentional relationship building to develop an insightful perspective of what is required to disciple believers across generations.

-Pastor Tootle has been called to ministry and with more than 25 years of practical experience, an extensive educational foundation, and a passion for preaching and teaching the gospel of Jesus Christ, he is qualified to help pastors and church leaders fulfill God’s call on their lives to win the lost.
+Dr. Tootle has been called to minister the gospel of Jesus Christ and with more than 25 years of practical experience, an extensive educational foundation, and a passion for preaching and teaching the gospel of Jesus Christ, he is qualified to help pastors and church leaders fulfill God’s call on their lives to win the lost.

 (Matthew 28:18-20) “And Jesus came up and spoke to them, saying, “All authority has been given to Me in heaven and on earth.”
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”